sidhlee/data-structure-and-algorithm/data-structures/graphs/graph-traversal.md

 Graph traversal is different from tree traversal in that:

 - it doesn't always start from the root
-- it can have cycles -> need to remember already visited
+- it can have cycles -> need to remember already visited nodes

 ## Depth First Graph Traversal

-"Explore as far as down the branch before "backtracking"
+"Explore as far as down the branch before backtracking"

 - traverse through current node's neighbor before visiting all the sibling nodes.
+- focus on deepening the traversal
+- use stack data structure to backtrack
+  - most recently pushed node will be popped and visited before the old ones

 ### DFS Recursive